 Through the Museum’s Office of Survivor Affairs

-Please e-mail firstname.lastname@example.org to request a survivor to speak to your group at the Museum or your institution.
+Please e-mail email@example.com to request a survivor to speak to your group virtually.
 The Museum will make every effort to accommodate the requests we receive.
 Due to the large number of requests for programs at the Museum, multiple groups may be combined into a single program.

 The Museum does not charge a speaker’s fee, but does gratefully accept donations to support the Museum’s educational mission.
 No attendance fee may be charged nor can funds be raised at any program featuring a speaker who has been provided by the Museum.
 All associated costs are the responsibility of the requesting organization.